Leaving Hong Kong? Here’s the ultimate leaving Hong Kong checklist.

 - How to withdraw your MPF before leaving Hong Kong

-What should be on my leaving Hong Kong admin checklist?
+What are the key items that need to be included on a Hong Kong admin checklist?

 Of course, everyone’s life will be different, and your departure from Hong Kong will look different from the next person’s, but there are plenty of commonalities.

-Here is a leaving Hong Kong checklist, which contains items that most people will have to consider doing.
+Here is a leaving Hong Kong checklist containing items that most people will have to consider doing.
+Use this list to help you develop your own personalized checklist.

 - Withdraw your MPF